What Is Financial Literacy — Explained Simply for Beginners

 The core concepts of financial literacy

-There is no single official list of what financial literacy covers, but most frameworks — the OECD, the CFPB, the U.S. Securities and Exchange Commission's investor-education arm — agree on the broad areas.
+There's no single official list of what financial literacy covers, but most frameworks — the OECD, the CFPB, the U.S. Securities and Exchange Commission's investor-education arm — agree on the broad areas.
 Each one is its own topic; the goal is to know enough about each to recognise it when it appears in your own life.

 Budgeting and spending

 A budget is simply a plan for how income gets allocated across needs, wants, and savings.
-The well-known 50/30/20 rule and zero-based budgeting are two common methods, but financial literacy in this area is less about picking a method and more about knowing where your money actually goes each month.
+The 50/30/20 rule and zero-based budgeting are two common methods, but financial literacy in this area is less about picking a method and more about knowing where your money actually goes each month.

 Saving and emergency funds